Peachypie98/graduation-project/README.md

 ### GPIO (General Purpose Input/Output)
 <div align="center"><img src="gpio_layout.jpg" width="350"></div>
+Jetson Nano has total of 40 pins and each pin has their own purpose.
+These pins are similar to the Rasberry PI, however, Jetson Nano only has 2 pins that has PWM capabilities.
+The pins we used are 4,5,32,33,35,36,37,38.
+4,5 pins are used to supply power to L298N board, 33,35,37 pins are used to control 1st motor, the rest are used for controlling 2nd motor.
+To actually run the motor, we need to make sure to import RPi.GPIO as GPIO in the beginning of the code.

 ## Accuracy & TensorRT
 <div align="center"><img src="Results/accuracy-epoch.jpg" height = "300", width = "800"></div>